antrea-io/antrea/README.md

   analysis, flow inspection).
 It exposes Prometheus metrics and supports exporting network flow information which can be visualized in Kibana dashboards.
-* **Encryption**: Encryption of inter-Node Pod traffic with IPsec tunnels when using an overlay Pod network.
+* **Encryption**: Encryption of inter-Node Pod traffic with IPsec or WireGuard tunnels.
 * **Easy deployment**: Antrea is deployed by applying a single YAML manifest file.

+To explore more Antrea features and their usage, check the [Getting started](docs/getting-started.md#features) document and user guides in the [Antrea documentation folder](docs/).
 Refer to the [Changelogs](CHANGELOG/README.md) for a detailed list of features introduced for each version release.

 ## Adopters